2023 16th-Annual Meeting of Academy

 C. APPLICATIONS- BEHAVIORAL FINANCE IN PRACTICE:

-- Evidence-Based Financial Planning: Generally-Accepted Best Practices;
+- Evidence-Based Financial and Retirement Planning: Generally-Accepted Best Practices;

-- Nudging Clients/Understanding Clients Behavior;
+- Nudging Clients and Markets/Understanding Clients/Markets Behavior;

 - The Trading and Investing Brain/Neurofinance/Neuroeconomics;